monzo/aws-nitro-util/README.md

 You can find examples in [`examples/`](./examples/README.md).

+Note that you need to install [Nix](https://nixos.org/) and [enable flakes](https://nixos.wiki/wiki/Flakes) to use this repo.

 ## Design

-monzo/aws-nitro-util is made up of a small CLI that wraps  [aws/aws-nitro-enclaves-image-format](https://github.com/aws/aws-nitro-enclaves-image-format/) (which allows building an EIF from a specific file structure) and of Nix utilities to reproducibly build the CLI and its inputs.
+monzo/aws-nitro-util compiles a CLI from [aws/aws-nitro-enclaves-image-format](https://github.com/aws/aws-nitro-enclaves-image-format/) (which allows building an EIF from a specific file structure) and of Nix utilities to reproducibly build AWS' tooling, the EIF, and its dependencies.

 A typical EIF build would look like the following: